shahinyusifli/dw-credit-risk/README.md

+# Data warehouse and scheduled ELT pipelines for credit risk analyses.

 ### Architecture
 Our data is stored in Amazon Redshift and comes from an S3 bucket.
 Initially, the data in the S3 bucket is imported from a source database, but it's limited to just 10 rows.
 Inside our data warehouse, we organize the data into three layers.
 The first layer is like a raw data dumping ground where we accept data without enforcing any specific types or constraints.
 Typically, all columns are treated as characters here.